awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codebuild-sourcecredential.md

 # AWS::CodeBuild::SourceCredential<a name="aws-resource-codebuild-sourcecredential"></a>

  Information about the credentials for a GitHub, GitHub Enterprise, or Bitbucket repository\.
-We strongly recommend that you use AWS Secrets Manager to store your credentials or the `NoEcho` parameter to mask your credentials\.
+We strongly recommend that you use AWS Secrets Manager to store your credentials\.
 If you use Secrets Manager, you must have secrets in your secrets manager\.
 For more information, see [ Using Dynamic References to Specify Template Values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager)\.

 **Important**
  For security purposes, do not use plain text in your CloudFormation template to store your credentials\.